 10. Zone different areas in an open-plan layout

-The right lighting can help to dedicate zones within an open-plan kitchen idea, such as this example from Viva Folio.
-Hang pendant light directly over a dining table within an open-plan layout to zone a dedicated area set aside for eating and socialising.
+The right lighting can help to dedicate zones within an open-plan kitchen, such as this example from Viva Folio.
+Hang pendant lighting directly over a dining table within an open-plan layout to zone a dedicated area for eating and socialising.

 11. Cast directional lighting on a desk area